-Dozens of states are cracking down on the amount of prescription painkillers doctors can prescribe.
+Dozens of states are cracking down on the amount of opioids doctors can prescribe.

 Image: © Darwin Brandis/Getty Images